rnestler/rnestler.github.io/content/articles/2026/2026-08-10_using_swiss_hosted_open_weight_llms_with_opencode.md

 # Configuring the Provider

-Run `/connect` in the OpenCode TUI, scroll down to **Other**, choose a provider ID like `infomaniak`, and paste your API token.

-Then add the following to your `~/.config/opencode/opencode.json`:
+Add the following to your `~/.config/opencode/opencode.json`:

 ```json
 {